POVERTY TRAIL and POVERTY WASH

 Hiking Poverty Trail:

-the junction with the final non-ATV section of Poverty Trail (Zion National Park) -- © 2023 Joe Braun Photography
+Poverty Trail photo (Zion National Park) -- Photo © 2023 Joe Braun Photography

 Once clear of the White Cliffs, the track turns to deep sand and starts heading west.
 Look for a roadside trailhead of sorts on the south/left side with an "Entering Wilderness Study Area" sign.
 This is the final leg of Poverty Trail.
 While this used to be an ATV track back in ye olden times, it is now only open to hikers and horseback riding.
 IMPORTANT: If your intended route is "Poverty Trail", do not mindlessly follow the main track; keep an eye out for the wilderness sign.
 This last mile heads south and is marked by a sandy and steeper final descent down to the river.

-an open section of Poverty Wash (Zion National Park) -- © 2023 Joe Braun Photography
+Poverty Trail photo (Zion National Park) -- Photo © 2009 Joe Braun Photography

 Descending Poverty Wash: